7 Surprising Diseases Associated With A Leaky Gut-

 5. Nutritional Deficiencies or Malabsorption– have you had testing that shows various nutritional deficiencies?
 Vitamins such as vitamin B12, B6, magnesium, Zinc, Copper?

-6. Skin Conditions – I just did a video on the connection between the Skin and Gut– So if you want more information on acne, eczema, Psoriais you can watch that video where I go through some of the research papers on the connection between skin problems and gut health.
+6. Skin Conditions – I just did a video on the connection between the Skin and Gut– So if you want more information on acne, eczema, Psoriais you can watch that video where I go through the connection between skin problems and gut health.

 7. GI problems perhaps you have Crohns, Ulcerative Collits, SIBO or SIFO- these are common GI problems often seen with leaky gut.